 During his career as an ironworker, Congressman Lynch worked at the General Motors Plant in Framingham, Massachusetts, the General Dynamics Shipyard in Quincy, Massachusetts, and the U.S. Steel Plant in Gary, Indiana, all of which were either shut down or severely curtailed due to unfair foreign trade practices.
 Congressman Lynch's first-hand experience in seeing the effects of plant closings on American workers and local communities led him to focus on efforts to improve U.S. Trade Policy and protect American jobs.

-In the 118th Congress, Congressman Lynch is a member of the Financial Services Committee, where he serves as Ranking Member of the Subcommittee on Digital Assets, Financial Technology and Inclusion and is a member of the Subcommittee on Capital Markets.
-Congressman Lynch also serves as the lead Democrat to the Financial Services Committee's bipartisan Working Group on Artifical Intelligence.
+In the 119th Congress, Congressman Lynch is a member of the Financial Services Committee, where he serves as Ranking Member of the Subcommittee on Digital Assets, Financial Technology and Artificial Intelligence and is a member of the Subcommittee on Capital Markets and the Subcommittee on Financial Institutions.

-On the Committee on Oversight and Accountability, he is a member of the Subcommittee on National Security, the Border, and Foreign Affairs and the Subcommittee on Cybersecurity, Information Technology, and Government Innovation.
+On the Committee on Oversight and Government Reform, Congressman Lynch is a member of the Subcommittee on Delivering on Government Efficiency and the Subcommittee on the Military and Foreign Affairs.

 Congressman Lynch is a co-founder of the Congressional Labor and Working Families Caucus, which was formed to protect workers’ rights and educate Members of Congress on issues that impact American families.